 Meanwhile, the boys’ father gets jealous of his sons’ achievements and decides to invade England to make a point.
-Unfortunately, he’s captured by the local king, Aella, who throws him in a pit of vipers.
-When the boys find out they are, naturally, fuming.
-A further invasion of England ensues and, needless to say, Aella meets a very bloody end.
+Unfortunately, he’s captured by the local king, Aella, who throws him into a pit of vipers.
+When the boys find out, they are, naturally, fuming.
+A further invasion of England ensues, and needless to say, Aella meets a very bloody end.

 I’d recommend reading some of the sagas: among other things, you’ll find out about Ivar’s victory over an enchanted cow.
 The plotlines are a little kooky, but the characters are not 2D, and mostly it’s just pretty cool to read stories that kept people warm around a fireplace almost a millennium ago.

 But where do these tales come from?
 Well, we know that there was a real invasion of England by an Ivar and brothers, and a real King Aella.
 Could these be the true events lying behind the saga?

 The real Ivar the Boneless